All Episodes

 How much of your freedom did you sacrifice in the name of false government security?

-Because you know, people are believing the same people that can't maintain law and order, the same people that ruined our educational system, the same people that gave you Obamacare, are somehow gonna get everything else they're promising right.
+Because, you know, people are believing the same people that can't maintain law and order, the same people that ruined our educational system, the same people that gave you Obamacare, are somehow going to get everything else they're promising right.

-It is pie in the sky, crap, and it's not gonna work, and freedom will suffer.
+It is pie in the sky crap, and it's not going to work, and freedom will suffer.

 And for somebody your age, I worry a lot about it.